Facebook pixel Tanya Asim Cooper | Faculty | Pepperdine Caruso School of Law Skip to main content

 Biography

-Professor Cooper's research focuses on intimate partner violence in the Christian Church, and she earned several grants from Pepperdine's Community-Based Research Program and Cross-School Collaborative Research Programs to study this problem and train local churches.
+Professor Cooper's research focuses on intimate partner violence in the Christian Church, and she has earned several grants from Pepperdine's Community-Based Research Program and Cross-School Collaborative Research Programs to train local churches how to recognize and address the problem.
 In 2017, Professor Cooper convened an interdisciplinary conference, In Search of Sanctuary: Strengthening the Church's Response to Intimate Partner Violence.
-In 2018, Professor Cooper received a fellowship to attend the Summer Research Institute at Harris Manchester College in the University of Oxford.
+And in 2018, Professor Cooper received a fellowship to attend the Summer Research Institute at Harris Manchester College in the University of Oxford, where she studied international responses to intimate partner violence in the Christian Church.

-Previously, Professor Cooper taught at the University of Alabama School of Law, where she directed the Domestic Violence Law Clinic.
-While in Alabama, she chaired a county-wide domestic violence task force, responsible for coordinating local domestic violence agencies, shelters, courts and law enforcement, and providing holistic services to victims.
+Before coming to Pepperdine, Professor Cooper taught at the University of Alabama School of Law, where she directed the Domestic Violence Law Clinic.
+In Alabama, she chaired a county-wide domestic violence task force, responsible for coordinating local domestic violence agencies, shelters, courts and law enforcement, and providing holistic services to victims.

-Professor Cooper serves on the Pepperdine University Diversity Council and the Caruso School of Law's Council for Diversity and Inclusion.
-From 2012-2019, she served as editor of the Clinical Legal Education Association (CLEA) newsletter.
-In 2023, she was elected to the CLEA Board of Directors to serve a three year term.
+Professor Cooper regularly serves the national clinical law community.
+From 2012- 2019, she served as editor of the Clinical Legal Education Association (CLEA) newsletter.
+In 2023, she was elected to the CLEA Board of Directors, and in 2024, she was elected to the Executive Committee as CLEA Secretary.

-Professor Cooper is an active member of the California bar, and she is also licensed to practice in Washington, DC and Alabama.
+Professor Cooper is an active member of the California bar.
+She is also licensed to practice in Washington, DC and Alabama.
 She is married to Stephen Alexander Cooper, a lawyer and writer.

 Education